 A home health provider may be required when a loved one leaves a skilled nursing facility or rehabilitation.
 Seniors with a decrease in their level of functioning may benefit from a home health aide to help them regain their independence.
 Doctors may prescribe a home health provider whenever a patient’s medication has been changed to ensure the medication is working and the side effects can be managed.

 The roles of the in-home caregiver and home health providers may be combined to provide the optimal level of care for a senior.
 The key is to determine what your senior needs and provide that care.
 Visiting Angels of Springfield works to ensure this is the case for every client we serve and recommend a home health provider if our services are not enough.

 Serving Springfield, Nixa, Ozark, Republic, Branson, Hollister, MO and the Surrounding Areas

-Visiting Angels in Springfield, MO1259 E Republic Rd
+Visiting Angels Springfield, MO1259 E Republic Rd

 Springfield, MO 65804

 Each Visiting Angels agency is a franchise that is independently owned and operated.
 The Franchisor, Living Assistance Services Inc., does not control or manage the day to day business operations of any Visiting Angels franchised agency.